 I’ve often wondered if St. Paul would have been happier just opening a Bed-n-Breakfast outside of Jerusalem.
-Picture it, Paul could have just received visitors into the warmth and safety of his own home, encouraging wayward souls and sharing his experiences of Christ and His unyielding love… but he didn’t.
+Picture it, Paul could have just received visitors into the warmth and safety of his own comfortable home, encouraging wayward souls and sharing his experiences of Christ and his unyielding love … but he didn’t.

 So, why not?

 Why didn’t Paul opt for the safer and easier way?
 Probably because safe and easy just aren’t the gospel.
 Had he done so, one wonders if we’d refer to him as “Saint” Paul at all!
 Would we still celebrate him on two separate feast days?
 Would his legacy still be commemorated at St. Paul Outside the Walls, Rome’s basilica that bears far more than his name, but also his passion-filled legacy?

 What If Peter Just Kept Fishing for Fish?

 And what of St. Peter?
 Do you ever wonder if our first Pontiff ever just thought, “I’d rather (still) be fishing” during one of his stints in prison or while presiding over any early councils or summits?
 What propelled him forward to make political waves in Rome when he may have wanted, quite simply, just to return to the waves of Galilee?
 Why would he put up with the headaches and the stress and the danger day in day out?
 Why didn’t St. Peter just hand back “the keys” a few years after Pentecost?

 Simply put, what was Sts.
 Peter’s and Paul’s secret, anyway?

 Did they have more access to God’s grace than we do?
 Assuredly not.
 St. Peter may have been at the Last Supper, but we enjoy the same Eucharistic “access.”
 As we see in 1 Corinthians 11:20-29, too, St. Paul partook in the same Eucharistic sacrifice that we enjoy at every Mass.